PseudoDevs/IamGhost/FATAL11.md

-Last updated: 2024-04-02 19:38:00
+Last updated: 2024-04-02 19:39:07
-Random Quote: The beginning of knowledge is the discovery of something we do not understand. - Frank Herbert
+Random Quote: Cherish your visions and your dreams as they are the children of your soul; the blueprints of your ultimate achievements. - Napoleon Hill